socram8888/orca.pet/fastheat/index.md

 Input settings
 --------------

-This form is a quick script for calculating a more optimal heating script than Cura's standard procedure of heating bed, waiting, heating extruder and then waiting some more.
-It uses your temperature and timing settings to calculate a G-Code synchronizes the heating of both elements, so they reach the target temperatures at the same time, reducing printing time.
+This form is a quick script for calculating a more optimal heating script than Cura's standard sequential procedure of heating bed, waiting, heating extruder and then waiting some more.
+It uses your temperature and timing settings to calculate a G-Code that parallelizes the heating of both elements, so they reach the target temperatures at the same time, reducing printing time.

 ### Nozzle